cryptojoks/antofy-wallet/src/faq/en/management/how-to-restore-wallet.md

 # How do you restore a wallet(s)?

-Unstoppable provides easy wallet restore functionality for any wallet that was set up in a standard-compliant wallet.
+Antofy provides easy wallet restore functionality for any wallet that was set up in a standard-compliant wallet.

-Users are able to restore wallets that were created in Unstoppable as well as ones created in other non-custodial wallet apps.
+Users are able to restore wallets that were created in Antofy as well as ones created in other non-custodial wallet apps.

 To restore wallet: